Tom Stienstra: Awards

 Stienstra has won a number of awards from the Outdoor Writers Association of America (OWAA).
 In 2015, he became the first four-time winner of the OWAA President's Award as "Best of the Best" when he won best story of the year in the Newspaper/Website division for "Paddling with Giants".
 In 2017, when he won the President's Award for best outdoors television show for his PBS special on the Tuolumne River, he was the only member to win simultaneous first-place awards in newspaper, photography and television.
 In 2021, he became the first OWAA writer from California to receive the OWAA's Joan Wulff Enduring Excellence Award for career achievement.

 Stienstra's film on the Tuolumne also won the 2017 Northern California Area Emmy Award for Health / Science / Environmental Special.

 Stienstra was inducted into the California Outdoors Hall of Fame in 2003.

 Personal life

 Stienstra was formerly married to Stephani Cruickshank.
 In 2015, he married Denese Stienstra, with whom he has two stepsons.

-In August 2021, Stienstra was diagnosed with metastasized melanoma, presumed to be caused by heavy sun exposure at high altitudes, and underwent brain surgery.
-In 2025, scans found his cancer to be in remission.
+In August 2021, Stienstra was diagnosed with Stage 4 metastasized melanoma, presumed to be caused by heavy sun exposure at high altitudes, and underwent brain surgery.
+In 2026, from his book Heaven Delayed, he writes that at Stanford Medical Center, doctors performed seven brain surgeries, seven CyberKnife radiation burns, and two years of immunotherapy infusions, and later, that MRI, PET and CAT scans found no active cancer.